-Your 47 month old child’s memory would have also improved tremendously.
+Your 3-year-and-11-month-old child’s memory would have also improved tremendously.
 She is able to distinguish what different objects are and what different pictures mean.

 In fact, she can name different colours and pick out patterns in things that have the same look or colour and then group them accordingly.
 It goes without saying that with enough exposure, she will seek out and overcome age-appropriate puzzles.

 Another telltale sign of your child’s growing brain is, surprisingly, your child’s ability to lie after a few days.
 No, not the kind that sabotages other people, but rather the opposite: lying to protect themselves or others (“It wasn’t me!”).
 Don’t be alarmed: Remember that this is all part of normal development, and that there are ways to help your child for the better.